mysqljs/mysql/Readme.md

 ```

 If you need to create connections when the pool is started,
-you can set `initialSize` option. getConnection() function will execute after all connections is created.
+you can set `initialSize` option. getConnection() function will execute after all connections are created.

 ```js
 var pool  = mysql.createPool({